rHomelab/LabBot-Cogs/.gitlab/merge_request_templates/bot-cog.md

 ## Changes
 ### New Features
 * Adds feature which does x, y, and z

+### Updated Features
+* Updated feature which does x, y, and z to do a, b, and c.

 ### Breaking Changes
 * Adds breaking change which causes \<issue\>.